antonia-white/deilen/README.md

 ## UX

 ### Colour Scheme
-- A earthy and natural blend of pastel pink yellow and green with darker shadesof clay-brown and blue-grey.
+- An earthy and natural blend of pastel pink yellow and green with darker shades of clay-brown and blue-grey.
 This gives the website a fresh, organic and natural look.
     >![colour palette](documentation/testing/deilen-colours.png)
-- No accessibility issues were returned when passing the colour scheme through the official [WebAIM](https://webaim.org/resources/contrastchecker/).
+- No accessibility issues were returned when passing the colour scheme through the official [WebAIM contrast checker](https://webaim.org/resources/contrastchecker/).
     >![webaim screenshot](documentation/testing/webaim-screenshot.png)

 ### Typography

 - Google Fonts
   Font styles were taken from the open source [Google Fonts](https://fonts.google.com/).
-  - the typography for the text throughout the website is [Work Sans](https://fonts.google.com/specimen/Work+Sans).
+  - The typography for the text throughout the website is [Work Sans](https://fonts.google.com/specimen/Work+Sans).
 This font was designed by Wei Huang and is optimised for on-screen text usage at medium-sizes (14px-48px).
 Overall, features are simplified and optimised for screen resolutions; for example, diacritic marks are larger than how they would be in print.
 This font is loosely based on early Grotesques and, in my opinion, gives the website a crisp feel.
   - The typography for the brand logo and page titles is font-family [Corben](https://fonts.google.com/specimen/Corben).
-Which was designed by Vernon Adams Corben as a simple web friendly display font with ample curves and ligatures.
+This was designed by Vernon Adams Corben as a simple web friendly display font with ample curves and ligatures.
 Corben is designed to be easy on the eye with a touch of classic display lettering.
 For me, Corben gives the logo and headers a classic, sophisticated feel.
 - Accessibility
   - The website was designed with accessibility in mind, by providing alt attributes for all img elements and being mindful of visual impairment when designing the website.
 For example, originally I had a hover effect to increase font-size on footer links.
 After consideration this was removed as the hover effect caused vertical displacement.